How to manage money while looking for work

 Use online tools

 Use the Australian Securities & Investments Commission’s MoneySmart simple money manager on the how to budget page.
-It’s a great start in helping you set a budget.
+It’s a great way to set a budget.

 ASIC’s MoneySmart Cars app can help you work out if you can afford a car.
-Sometimes having a car is easier to get to interviews or a new job.
+Having a car can make it easier to get to interviews or a new job.

 Speak to someone